District Mission Statement:

 ALCOHOL, TOBACCO, AND DRUGS

 All Mesa Schools' facilities are smoke free.
 The use or possession of alcohol, tobacco in all forms, or drugs other than those prescribed by a doctor are forbidden at school, on school property and at school functions.
-Violation of this policy by students will result in disciplinary action.
-Possession of alcohol and/or of a controlled substance may be reported to the local law authorities.
+Violation of this policy by students will result in a minimum of 10 days suspension.
+Possession of alcohol and/or of a controlled substance will be reported to the local law authorities.

 ARTICLES PROHIBITED AT SCHOOL

 Students will not be allowed to have electronic devices such as two-way radios, electronic games, radios, MP3 players, laser lights, toys, etc. in school.
 These cause interruptions and become a nuisance.
 If a student has a cell phone, we should not see it on campus.
-It should stay in the student's backpack until they are off campus.
+If a student has a phone it needs to be powered off and must remain in the student's backpack until until they are off campus .
 Primary students may bring toys for sharing if requested by the teacher.
 Students will assume responsibility for any money, valuables, or personal items brought to school.

 Students are also not allowed to bring personal playground balls to school (footballs, soccer balls, basketballs etc).
 The only equipment allowed outside during recess will be supplied by the school.